 Luke believes that conflict is a normal part of human interactions, and at the same time understands that conflict can be a stressful experience.
 Whether it is with a co-worker, employee/supervisor, neighbor, or a family member, Luke’s philosophy is to identify opportunities to increase understanding, strengthen relationships, and promote growth as well as reach resolution.
 Working collaboratively with the people he supports, Luke provides a neutral, interest-based, and facilitative approach to promote empowerment, self-determination, and sustainable and satisfying resolutions.

 Luke lives with his partner Megan, who keeps him grounded and mindful.
-An avid baseball fan, Luke enjoys watching Mariner games in Seattle and playing on his local rec team where he plays second base.
+An avid baseball fan, Luke enjoys watching Mariner games and playing on his local rec team where he plays second base.